MIRACLE-cowf/Powerful-Auto-Researcher/README.md

 1. Regenerate a related search query focusing on the core aspects of the original question.
 2. Regenerate a query using semantically similar phrases to the original question.
 3. Regenerate a new query expanding on the potential intent behind the original question.
-   - These queries are generate through an LLM.
-You can check the details of the prompt in this [LangSmith]() page :)

 ### 🔍 **Vector DB Search**